 On January 10, 2002, Dr. W.A.
 Criswell, Founder and Chancellor of Criswell College, went home to the Savior he loved and whose love and grace he proclaimed for more than 75 years.

 Dr. Jerry Johnson was elected the sixth President of Criswell College on December 5, 2003.
 He graduated from Criswell College in 1986, receiving the Bachelor of Arts in Biblical Studies.
 In 1997, he received a Master of Arts in Historical and Theological Studies from Conservative Baptist Seminary in Denver, Colorado, and in 2003, he received his Ph.D. in Christian Ethics from The Southern Baptist Theological Seminary.
+He served as President until November 2013, when he became President & CEO of the Natioanl Religious Broadcasters.

 Today, Criswell College thrives on its own campus, with some 17 full-time faculty and a number of ongoing part-time/adjunct professors.
 The student body includes over 300 students from more than 30 states and 30 countries.
 By His grace, Criswell College is moving in new directions for God’s glory.